What Happens if My Business Receives a CCJ

 In addition, existing and new suppliers may be hesitant to extend credit to the company, negatively impacting the business’s cash flow and relationships.

-While it may seem tempting to wait for the 6-year period to expire and hope for the debt to disappear, this is not a recommended course of action.
+While waiting for the 6-year period to expire and hoping for the debt to disappear may seem tempting, this is not a recommended course of action.

 Creditors may utilise other methods to recover what is owed, and your credit rating will not automatically reset to its original state.

-Lenders may still be hesitant to do business with your company, affecting your ability to obtain affordable finance and make vital investments in the business.
+Lenders may still be hesitant to do business with your company, which can affect your ability to obtain affordable financing and make vital business investments.

 Financial Consequences